 Throughout the course of IVF treatment, some patients create more embryos (fertilised eggs) than they need.
 These additional embryos can be cryopreserved (frozen) to be transferred later, but sometimes, they are not used by the patient.

-When this occurs, the patient has the option of donating their extra embryos to another woman or couple.
+When this occurs, the patient has the option of donating their extra embryos to another individual or couple.
 Due to the importance of this decision, City Fertility strives to provide as much information as possible to assist in the decision-making process, to ensure the procedure is understood.

 Healthy individuals of all backgrounds can donate their embryos if they meet the following criteria: